The Pros and Cons of Zero Hour Contracts

 You will learn

 - How zero hour contracts can benefit employers

 - The flexibility that they provide for both parties

 - Why zero hour can be unpopular

 Zero hour contracts are chosen by an employer when they want to create a flexible working environment which is beneficial for their business and its staff.
-Although they aren’t favoured by everyone, they can be a great solution for some companies, especially those in the hospitality sector or where situations are constantly changing.
+Although they are not favoured by everyone, they can be a great solution for some companies, especially those in the hospitality sector, or where situations are constantly changing.

 Despite being controversial and frequently criticised, there are some great benefits of these agreements.
 Evidently staff and employers are embracing them, so if you want to find out some more information about how they work, read below and discover the advantages and disadvantages of using these casual contracts.

 The Government explains a zero hour contract as:

 - Staff are on call to work when you (the employer) needs them.